 Andrea Hussong, Ph.D., University of North Carolina at Chapel Hill

-We can be gratitude role models for our kids.
+Parents are role models for their children's gratitude.
 Are you truly grateful for the good things in your life—or do you take them for granted?
+Take our Gratitude quiz to find out.